ALPINE TOWER

 Learn the techniques, tips, and the fine art of becoming a true BBQ Maestro!
 Scott Regal, The BBQ Maestro himself will cover the entire smoking process from prep to completion, highlighting common pitfalls to avoid, and which smokers provide the best results.
 Learn how to utilize different types of smokers, woods & charcoals to prepare the most mouth-watering fare at home.

-Tim Irwin previously worked for Heartland Film, the largest film festival in the Midwest.
-As Artistic Director of Heartland Film, Irwin was ultimately responsible for the programmatic and artistic direction of the organization.
-Irwin is currently the executive producer of “Artrageous with Nate,” an Emmy award-winning travel show focused on creativity and innovation.
+Tim Irwin is the Executive Producer of Artrageous with Nate, an Indianapolis-based educational content creator focused on creativity and innovation.
+Irwin previously worked for Heartland Film, the largest film festival in the Midwest.
+As Artistic Director of Heartland Film, Irwin was responsible for the programmatic and artistic direction of the organization.

 HOOSIERS: ORIGINAL CUT

 Pizzo began his film/television career with Warner Brothers Television in the story development group and then moved to Time-Life Films.
-After serving as Vice President of Feature Film Productions there, he worked with former fraternity brother David Anspaugh to create Hoosiers which earned two Oscar Award nominations.
-It was named best sports film of all time by USA Today, ESPN’s expert panel and website users as well as, most recently, Associated Press.
-Hoosiers is listed on the Library of Congress’ National Film Registry.
-Pizzo wrote and produced Rudy.
-He also wrote and directed My All American.
+After serving as Vice President of Feature Film Productions he worked with former fraternity brother David Anspaugh to create “Hoosiers” which earned two Oscar Award nominations and was named best sports film of all time by USA Today.
+“Hoosiers” is listed on the Library of Congress’ National Film Registry.
+Pizzo also wrote and produced “Rudy” and wrote and directed “My All American”.
 He continues writing screenplays and making films.

 HORSESHOES